alpha-beta-soup/alpha-beta-soup.github.io/source/_posts/2015-06-01-the-things-you-see-on-a-journey-a-tutorial-on-grass.markdown

 ## Getting the map online

 So, you have used a complex geographic routine to make a cool viewshed for the North Island of New Zealand.
 You have made a working web map and added some custom flair.
 How do you show it off?
-There are lots of ways to host webpages, but since we're using Github, Github is actually a very good option for little projects like these.
+There are lots of ways to host webpages, but since we're using Github, Github is actually a very good option for projects like these.

 In any Github project, if you make a branch called `gh-pages`, some magic happens.
 [Github is the authority on the matter](https://pages.github.com/).
 Once you have your username.github.io repository ready, any *other* repository you make can have a hosted website simply by making a `gh-pages` branch.